Academic Services and Resources

 The Center for Production Services provides the college’s academic schools, conservatories, centers, and departments with an array of essential digital resources and support.

-The Purchase College Library offers a blend of digital and print resources, including more than 85,000 unique, full-text online journals, magazines, and newspapers, and more than 230,000 print volumes.
+The Purchase College Library offers a blend of digital and print resources, including more than 85,000 unique, full-text online journals, magazines, and newspapers, over 145,000 ebooks, and more than 240,000 print volumes.
 Students, faculty, and staff can access the library’s wide range of online resources from any location by visiting www.purchase.edu/library.
 The Library’s collections are particularly strong in the visual and performing arts and include an extensive collection of music scores and recordings.
 The Special Collections and Archives, available by appointment, feature rare, out-of-print monographs and multi-volume sets, limited editions of seminal works in the fields of art, design, and photography, signed works of historical and political significance, and a teaching collection of artist books.